emonty/pyos/docs/cloud_networks.md

     # or, if you have an object reference
     network.delete()

-In the first form, you pass either a `CloudNetwork` object or the ID of the network to be deleted to the pyrax.cloud_networks client.
+In the first form, you pass either a `CloudNetwork` object or the ID of the network to be deleted to the pyos.cloud_networks client.
 However, if you already have a `CloudNetwork` object for the network to be deleted, you can simply call its `delete()` method directly.

 Please note that you cannot delete a network that is attached to a server.
 As there is no way to "unattach" a network from a server, you must first delete the server if you want to delete the network.
 If you attempt to delete a network that is attached to one or more servers, a **`NetworkInUse`** exception is raised.